Moe’s Nutrition Calculator – Calories, Macros & Moe’s Nutrition Facts

 You don’t have to sacrifice flavor for nutrition.
 With customizable components at Moe’s Southwest Grill — from proteins and beans to toppings and sauces — the possibilities are endless.
 But those choices affect your overall nutrition.

-Tracking them matters, especially if you’re working toward specific goals like higher protein intake or lower sodium meals.
-That’s precisely why we created Moe’s macro calculator: to help you take control of your meals without second-guessing.
+Tracking them matters, especially if you’re working toward goals like higher protein intake or lower sodium meals.
+A Moe’s macro calculator helps simplify this process by showing how each ingredient affects your total calories, macros, and sodium.

 Customized Meals

-With Moe’s, every order can be tailored — and that’s where our Moe’s nutrition calculator shines.
+With Moe’s, every order can be tailored — and that’s where Moe’s Nutrition Calculator helps visualize these choices.
 Start with your base (burrito, bowl, tacos, quesadilla, or salad), then add proteins, beans, rice, veggies, cheese, and sauces.
 Each ingredient shifts your nutritional profile — and you’ll see the totals update live.
 This means you can experiment with different combinations to hit protein targets or reduce carbs and sodium before you place your order.

 Nutritional Values